 Make an appointment with your doctor if you have any persistent signs or symptoms that worry you.

-Doctors know that kidney cancer begins when some kidney cells acquire mutations in their DNA.
-The mutations tell the cells to grow and divide rapidly.
+Doctors know that kidney cancer begins when some kidney cells develop changes (mutations) in their DNA.
+A cell's DNA contains the instructions that tell a cell what to do.
+The changes tell the cells to grow and divide rapidly.
 The accumulating abnormal cells form a tumor that can extend beyond the kidney.
 Some cells can break off and spread (metastasize) to distant parts of the body.

 Factors that can increase the risk of kidney cancer include:

-Older age.
+- Older age.
 Your risk of kidney cancer increases as you age.

-Smoking.
+- Smoking.
 Smokers have a greater risk of kidney cancer than nonsmokers do.
 The risk decreases after you quit.

-High blood pressure (hypertension).
+- High blood pressure (hypertension).
 High blood pressure increases your risk of kidney cancer.

-Treatment for kidney failure.
+- Treatment for kidney failure.
 People who receive long-term dialysis to treat chronic kidney failure have a greater risk of developing kidney cancer.

-Certain inherited syndromes.
+- Certain inherited syndromes.
 People who are born with certain inherited syndromes may have an increased risk of kidney cancer, such as those who have von Hippel-Lindau disease, Birt-Hogg-Dube syndrome, tuberous sclerosis complex, hereditary papillary renal cell carcinoma or familial renal cancer.

 Taking steps to improve your health may help reduce your risk of kidney cancer.
 To reduce your risk, try to:

-Quit smoking.
+- Quit smoking.
 If you smoke, quit.
 Many options for quitting exist, including support programs, medications and nicotine replacement products.
 Tell your doctor you want to quit, and discuss your options together.

-Maintain a healthy weight.
+- Maintain a healthy weight.
 Work to maintain a healthy weight.
 If you're overweight or obese, reduce the number of calories you consume each day and try to be physically active most days of the week.
 Ask your doctor about other healthy strategies to help you lose weight.

-Control high blood pressure.
+- Control high blood pressure.
 Ask your doctor to check your blood pressure at your next appointment.
 If your blood pressure is high, you can discuss options for lowering your numbers.
 Lifestyle measures such as exercise, weight loss and diet changes can help.
 Some people may need to add medications to lower their blood pressure.
 Discuss your options with your doctor.

 Tests and procedures used to diagnose kidney cancer include:

-Blood and urine tests.
+- Blood and urine tests.
 Tests of your blood and your urine may give your doctor clues about what's causing your signs and symptoms.